Entanglement structure of current-driven diffusive fermion systems: Average replicated density matrix in chaotic phase III - Model

 More generally, we find that the off-diagonal connected correlation functions of length $n$, for $n$ even, scale as $\delta^{n/2}/L^{n/2}$, while, for $n$ odd, they scale as $\delta^{(n+1)/2}/L^{(n+1)/2}$.
 For the diagonal connected correlations we instead find the scaling $\delta^n/L^{n/2}$.
-Finally, we remark that an important feature of the class of NEASs we consider is that every density matrix in the ensemble has no correlations between states with different total $z$-angular momentum.
-This implies that the single-site density matrices $\rho_i$ have no off-diagonal components.
-When evaluating the purity to order $\delta^2$ we can represent \be \ee Here we were able to drop several terms because of the scaling
+Finally, we remark that an important feature of the class of NEASs we consider is that every density matrix in the ensemble has no correlations between states with different total $z$ angular momentum.
+This result implies that the single-site density matrices $\rho_i$ have no off-diagonal components.
+When evaluating the purity to order $\delta^2$, we can represent \be \ee Here, we were able to drop several terms because of the scaling,

 These scalings follow because multiplication by the single-site density matrices does not map off-diagonal terms of $\delta \rho_{\ell_1\cdots\ell_n}$ onto the diagonal, while the diagonal components have the scaling $\delta \rho_{\ell m} \sim \delta^2/L^2$ and $\delta \rho_{l m k} \sim \delta^3/L^{3/2}$.
-Thus, despite the volume law mutual information in phase II, quantities such as the entropy and mutual information can be computed with access only to non-extensive correlation functions of $\rho_{\rm NEAS}$ and without knowledge of the Gaussian fermionic structure of the NEASs.
-The error in the $n$th order truncation scales as $\delta^n$
+Thus, despite the volume-law mutual information in phase II, quantities such as the entropy and mutual information can be computed with access only to nonextensive correlation functions of $\rho_{\rm NEAS}$ and without knowledge of the Gaussian fermionic structure of the NEASs.
+The error in the $n$th order truncation scales as $\delta^n$.

-For the quantum chaotic phase it is more convenient to apply the ansatz in (\ref{eqn:rhoexp}) to $\overline{\rho_{\rm NEAS} \otimes \rho_{\rm NEAS}}$ instead of each instance of the random circuit.
-This is because the averaging over random circuits can induce correlations even between product state density matrices.
-For example, for $p_1=0$ the NEASs are pure product states, while $\mathbb{P}(\rho_{\rm NEAS})$ encodes all the long-range correlations of the symmetric simple exclusion process (see Appendix \ref{app:SSEP}).
+For the quantum chaotic phase, it is more convenient to apply the ansatz in Eq.~(\ref{eqn:rhoexp}) to $\overline{\rho_{\rm NEAS} \otimes \rho_{\rm NEAS}}$ instead of each instance of the random circuit.
+This is because the averaging over random circuits can induce correlations even between product-state density matrices.
+For example, for $p_1=0$, the NEASs are pure product states, while $\mathbb{P}(\rho_{\rm NEAS})$ encodes all the long-range correlations of the SSEP (see Appendix \ref{app:SSEP}).